yarospence/newJuiceBox/README.md

 # Block 34D - Improved Juicebox

 For this project, you will be recreating the Juicebox API from scratch with the new technologies you've learned.

 You may structure your project as you wish as long as you meet the requirements.
-Feel free to use one of the previous workshop solutions as reference!
-Before you start, make sure to read through the rubric to get a sense of what you will be required to do.

-## Submission

-Please submit a link to your Github repo.

-# The project is to be tested on postman using the APIs
-We will be storing the data on a smart contract using solidity.
+# In this exercise, we are demonstrating how to create an API

-We will be using
+we will be build a simple RESTful API using the blockchain as a storage layer

-Node.js , Express.js, and Ethers.js to create a decentralized RESTful API.
+# Use every step that we have been taught
+    -write our smart contract that will act as our storage layer

+    -create a function for each:
+     {setPost} {getPost} [getAllPosts] {updatePosts} {deletePosts}

+    -write the endpoints that will interact with the smart contract retrieve data securely on the blockchain

+    -finally, test API by sending requests using postman verify and securely retrieve stored data from the blockchain